Uche Ikpeazu: St Johnstone

 On 30 May 2024, Ikpeazu agreed to a two-year contract with Scottish Premiership club St Johnstone, who were managed by his former boss at Hearts, Craig Levein.
 Ikpeazu suffered an accident at home just before the start of pre-season, however, and the resulting "freak injury" left him requiring knee surgery and ruled him out of action until April 2025 when he was named as a substitute for the Scottish Cup semi-final against Celtic at Hampden.
 It was a meniscus tear in his knee that appeared due to wear and tear.
 The ongoing injury saga required five operations, meaning that he barely featured under new manager Simo Valakari.
 He returned to action at the end of the 2024–25 campaign to help in the club's fight against relegation, stating that he was ready for the challenge and that "pressure is a privilege" as he made his club debut in April.
 St Johnstone were relegated with one game to spare.

+Ross County

+On 2 February 2026, Ikpeazu signed with Ross County as manager Stuart Kettlewell wanted to add a physical presence to his forward line.
+In doing so, Ikpeazu moved from the top club in the Scottish Championship to the division's bottom club.
+He scored on his debut at Victoria Park the following day to secure a victory over Queen's Park that lifted County off the bottom of the table.
+He scored two goals in his first four games for the club, though did not score in his remaining five appearances of the 2025–26 season, which ended in relegation.
+Ikpeazu was one of six players that were released in the summer.

 International career

 Ikpeazu was called up to the Uganda squad by head coach Johnathan McKinstry for two 2021 Africa Cup of Nations qualification matches in March 2020, but the games were postponed due to the COVID-19 pandemic in Uganda.
 McKinstry's successor, Milutin Sredojević, attempted to call him up in April 2022 but Ikpeazu wanted to stay in Wales and try and fight for his place in the Cardiff City team.
 He was called up again in May 2024 and September 2025.
 Ikpeazu made his full international debut on 5 September 2025, appearing as a substitute in a 4-0 win against Mozambique.
+He was named on the 2025 Africa Cup of Nations squadlist.
+He scored the equalising goal in a 1–1 draw with Tanzania, which gave Uganda hope of qualification out of the group with victory over Nigeria in their final match.
+However, Uganda lost to Nigeria and finished bottom of the group.